Ahmed Sékou Touré: Politics and trade unions

 Touré first became politically active while working for the PTT.
 In 1945, he founded the Post and Telecommunications Workers' Union (SPTT; the first trade union in French Guinea), and he became the general secretary of the union in 1946.
 Also the same year, he was a founding member of the African Democratic Rally (French: Rassemblement Démocratique Africain, RDA), an alliance of political parties and affiliates in French West and Equatorial Africa.

 By 1948, he was elected general secretary of the Territorial Union of the Confédération Générale du Travail (CGT), and two years later, he was named general secretary of the coordinating committee of the (CGT) for French West Africa and French Togoland.

-In 1952, he became the leader of the Democratic Party of Guinea (Parti démocratique de Guinée, PDG), the RDA's Guinean section.
+In the 1951 elections, he campaigned with a coalition of the RDA, the UDSR and the recently founded Democratic Party of Guinea (Parti démocratique de Guinée or PDG, the RDA's Guinean section); however, the coalition performed poorly.

+In 1952, he became the leader of the PDG.
 The RDA agitated for the decolonization of Africa, and included representatives from all the French West African colonies.
 The party forged alliance with labor unions and Touré was elected as secretary-general.

 His greatest success as a trade union leader was when workers across French Guinea went on a 71-day general strike (longer than any other territories in the French West Africa) in 1953 to force the implementation of a new overseas labor code.
 He was later elected to Guinea's Territorial Assembly the same year.
 As a result, he was elected as one of the three secretaries-general of the French Communist Party's Confédération Générale du Travail (General Confederation of Labour; CGT) in 1954.

+The PDG-RDA under Sékou Touré's leadership participated in the 1954 by-election, held after the death of Yacine Diallo.
+He lost to Diawadou Barry.
+The election was, however, marred with irregularities.
+The French minister Robert Buron admitted in 1968 that it had been rigged by France to prevent Sékou Touré from winning.

 In 1957, he organized the Union Générale des Travailleurs d'Afrique Noire, a common trade union centre for French West Africa.
 He was a leader of the RDA, working closely with Félix Houphouët-Boigny, who later was elected as president of the Ivory Coast.
 In 1956, Touré was elected Guinea's deputy to the French National Assembly and mayor of Conakry, positions he used to criticize the French colonial regime.